makerdao/community/governance-exercises/MagicRWA Standing order changes.md

 ## Review

 The community can vote in this poll to express support or opposition to the following change:
-* Approve a standing order change to the trust relating to the transfer of RWA revenues from vaults arranged by MagicRWA.
+* Approve a change to the standing order that pertains to the transfer of RWA revenues from vaults arranged by MagicRWA, which will be carried out by the trustees.

-  - This proposed change means that MagicRWA vault revenues will be returned quarterly via the conduit and jar contract from the trust.
+In summary, the proposed change will direct the trustees of the MagicRWA arrangements to return revenue quarterly through the conduit and jar contract.

 The standing order can be viewed [here](link to standing order text on Pinata)

-Please review the discussion [thread](https://forum.makerdao.com/txxx) to help inform your position before voting.
+Please review the full discussion [thread](https://forum.makerdao.com/txxx) to help inform your position before voting.

 **Note**: The existing standing order for the MagicRWA vault trust related to ALM transfers to maintain the DAI peg is invalidated as a result of this proposed standing order.
 The ALM order will be replaced shortly once the new version has been fully drafted.
 A forum [poll](link to forum poll) has been created to help judge community sentiment on the logic for the replacement ALM order.